dotimothy/anteatings/README.md

 # Peter's Anteatings
-Authors: Timothy Do, Tiffany Mejia, Christina Wong
+Collaborators: <a href="https://github.com/dotimothy">Timothy Do</a>, Tiffany Mejia, Christina Wong

 ## Welcome to Peter's Anteating!
 A Web Game specifically tailored for UCI Students!